fastly/compute-js-static-publish/README.md

 This server handles the following automatically:

 * Maps the path of your request to a path under `--public-dir` and serves the content of the asset
-* Sources the content from the content packaged in the Wasm binary, or from the [Object Store](#object-store), if configured.
+* Sources the content from the content packaged in the Wasm binary, or from the [KV Store](#kv-store), if configured.
 * Applies long-lived cache headers to files served from `--static-dir` directories.
 Files under these directories will be cached by the browser for 1 year.
 (Use versioned or hashed filenames to avoid serving stale assets.)
 * Performs Brotli and gzip compression as requested by the `Accept-Encoding` headers.
 * Provides `Last-Modified` and `ETag` response headers, and uses them with `If-Modified-Since` and `If-None-Match` request headers to produce `304 Not Modified` responses.